 Having felt the thrill of unearthing a dinosaur bone on the Isle of Wight last year, I can’t think why we still haven’t been to the Jurassic Coast, and why Dorset so often gets skipped over on our way to Devon and Cornwall.
-Because that is only the start of the county’s attractions, though easily one of the best things to do in Dorset.
+Because that is only the start of the county’s attractions, though easily one of the best things to do in Dorset with kids.

 1. Beach comb